junxit/us-congress-bills-115/metadata.md

 - 2017-11-30 — Placed on the Union Calendar, Calendar No. 318.
 - 2017-11-30 — Reported by the Committee on Financial Services.
 H. Rept.
 115-431.
 - 2017-11-30 — Reported by the Committee on Financial Services.
 H. Rept.
 115-431.
+- 2017-12-06 — Rules Committee Resolution H. Res.
+647 Reported to House.
+Provides for consideration of H.R.
+477 and H.R.
+3971 under structured rules with one hour of debate, one motion to recommit with or without instructions on each measure.
+Also provides for consideration of H.J.Res.
+123 under a closed rule, with one hour of debate and one motion
+- 2017-12-07 — Amendment (A002) offered by Mr. Sherman. (consideration: CR H9741-9742; text: CR H9741)
+- 2017-12-07 — Amendment agreed to by House: On agreeing to the Sherman amendment (A002) Agreed to by voice vote.
+- 2017-12-07 — Considered as unfinished business. (consideration: CR H9742-9743)
+- 2017-12-07 — Considered under the provisions of rule H. Res.
+647. (consideration: CR H9739-9742; text of amendment in the nature of a substitute: CR H9739-9740)
+- 2017-12-07 — DEBATE - Pursuant to the provisions of H.Res.
+647, the House proceeded with 10 minutes of debate on the Sherman amendment No. 1.
+- 2017-12-07 — DEBATE - The House proceeded with one hour of debate on H.R.
+477.
+- 2017-12-07 — House amendment agreed to: On agreeing to the Sherman amendment (A002) Agreed to by voice vote.
+- 2017-12-07 — House amendment offered
+- 2017-12-07 — House amendment offered
+- 2017-12-07 — House amendment offered/reported by: Amendment (A002) offered by Mr. Sherman.(consideration: CR H9741-9742; text: CR H9741)
+- 2017-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-07 — On agreeing to the Sherman amendment (A002) Agreed to by voice vote.
+- 2017-12-07 — On passage Passed by the Yeas and Nays: 426 - 0 (Roll no. 669).
+- 2017-12-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+477, the Chair put the question on passage of the bill, and announced by voice vote that the ayes had prevailed.
+Mr. Hensarling demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage until later in the legislative day.
+- 2017-12-07 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 426 - 0 (Roll no. 669).
+- 2017-12-07 — Provides for consideration of H.R.
+477 and H.R.
+3971 under structured rules with one hour of debate, one motion to recommit with or without instructions on each measure.
+Also provides for consideration of H.J.Res.
+123 under a closed rule, with one hour of debate and one motion
+- 2017-12-07 — The previous question was ordered on the amendment and the bill without objection